Attendance and Absence

 - Religious observance

 - Attendance at medical appointments which can not be made outside school hours.
-Please provide evidence of appointments.
+Please provide evidence of appointments in advance, where possible.

 When it has become necessary to make a referral to the Peterborough City Council Attendance Service all further absences will be unauthorised pending investigation.
 A representative liaises with the school regarding absences following contact with the parents.

 Calls from parents regarding absence are logged.
 After registration, checks are made to ensure that all children are accounted for.
-Telephone calls are made to parents of children who are not in school to ensure that children are safe; this forms part of our Child Protection procedure.
+Telephone calls are made, or text messages sent to parents of children who are not in school to ensure that children are safe; this forms part of our Child Protection procedure.
 If no contact is made with parents, the absence will be marked as unauthorised.

 Family Holidays during Term Time (Updated September 2013)